Electron7-7/graphx/README.md

 Thank you to [Godot](https://github.com/godotengine/godot) for being a potentially helpful reference once I understand more about what the hell I'm doing, but mainly for being open-source, well made (mostly), and having [a clear and concise chart detailing their graphics rendering pipeline](https://docs.godotengine.org/en/latest/_images/rendering_architecture_diagram.webp).

-Finally, but most importantly, thank you to my dad for giving me his love of problem solving, a passion for knowledge, and "Algorithms in C: Third Edition" which is a very good read (that I have yet to finish).
+Finally, but most importantly, thank you to my dad for giving me his love of problem solving, a passion for knowledge, and "Algorithms in C: Third Edition" which is a very good read (that I have yet to finish).-->